radiantlogic-v8/documentation-new/documentation/installation/metrics-and-logging.md

 - **readinessProbe**: This configures the readiness probe for the metrics container.

 - **initialDelaySeconds**: This indicates the number of seconds to wait before performing the first probe.

-timeoutSeconds: This indicates the number of seconds after which the probe times out.
+- **timeoutSeconds**: This indicates the number of seconds after which the probe times out.

 ### Example Configuration